What advice do you have for sourcing value for money conveyancing in Mile End?

-I am the registered owner of a freehold residence in Mile End yet charged rent, why is this and what is this?
+I purchased a freehold property in Mile End but still pay rent, why is this and what is this?

 It’s unusual for properties in Mile End and has limited impact for conveyancing in Mile End but some freehold properties in England (particularly common in North West England) pay an annual sum known as a Chief Rent or a Rentcharge to a third party who has no other legal interest in the land.

 Rentcharge payments are usually between £2.00 and £5.00 per year.
-Rentcharges have existed for hundreds of years, but the Rent Charge Act 1977 barred the creation of fresh rentcharges post 1977.
+Rentcharges date back many centuries, but the Rent Charge Act 1977 barred the establishment of fresh rentcharges post 1977.

 Old rentcharges can now be redeemed by making a lump sum payment under the Act.
-Any rentcharges that are still in existence post 2037 is to be extinguished.
+Any rentcharges that are still in existence post 2037 will be extinguished.